 Prolotherapy was invented by a charismatic doctor decades ago to treat back pain by toughening up ligaments by injecting them with an irritant.
 These days we know that “weak ligaments” are not why people get back pain,5 and so it’s not too surprising that the direct evidence is inconsistent and unimpressive at best.
 Prolotherapy’s earnest founder got genuinely fantastic results in his own clinic … but those results couldn’t be reproduced anywhere else, by anyone else, ever again, and did not even begin to stand the test of time.
 However, it continues to be tried and tested for many conditions, and there are promising shreds of evidence here and there.
 (I have a more detailed review of Prolotherapy for back pain in my low back pain tutorial.)

 A more modern example of provocation therapy is eccentric loading (contracting while lengthening) of tendinitis.
 The jury is out on that one — some of the evidence is promising, some of the evidence is discouraging.

-From alternative medicine, the eponymous Graston Technique (GrastonTechnique.com), mostly practiced by chiropractors, is a form of strong massage using hard, edged tools.
+From alternative medicine, the eponymous Graston Technique (GrastonTechnique.com), mostly practiced by chiropractors, is a form of strong massage using hard, edged tools — an extreme form of ordinary friction massage.
 There are also other “brands” of hard tool massage, rather grandly referred to collectively as Instrument Assisted Soft Tissue Mobilization (IASTM).
 All use sharp-looking steel or ceramic tools to apply scraping pressure and achieve “maximum tissue penetration.”
 Although not always painful, it often is — as a provocation therapy must be in principle.
 In particular, its goal is to “break down scar tissue and fascial restrictions,” and may target tissues that are chronically painful, like a case of tendonitis.
 It is generally badly over-hyped.
 There is virtually no positive evidence from clinical trials of this kind of massage,67 and at least two examples of tools having some minor benefit, but — crucially — no more than non-tool techniques.89 Even IASTM proponents had confessed it.
 Leonard Van Gelder, a self-described “huge advocate of IASTM,” but apparently also a critical thinker, writes: